 Think about how a baby learns to self-soothe.
 There’s a period of time in every child’s life when their parents experiment for small bits of time with letting their baby “cry it out.”
 (Or at least that’s what many pediatricians recommend.)

 We as the conscious community of adults will never really know what goes on inside their heads, but consciously or not, babies eventually learn to cope with feelings of dis-ease in whatever way they can.
-However, as a practice, this self comforting behavior is something most adults fail to consciously maintain.
+However, as a practice, this self-comforting behavior is something most adults fail to consciously maintain.

 We learn how to feed ourselves, we turn up the temperature if we are cold, we go to the doctor if we don’t feel well.
 Often, we outsource the problem to a person or product that can fix our feelings for us.

 When’s the last time you allowed yourself to be truly immersed in discomfort, without trying to run away, ignore, stifle, avoid, numb, or distract yourself from it?
 Think about this for a moment.
+We all do it.

 Even if we don’t have a plan for how to cope, this “exposure therapy” of sorts teaches us how to self-soothe, especially when practiced regularly over time.
-This is self-comfort— learning to be okay with yourself in the world.
+This is peak self-comfort— learning to be okay with yourself in the world.
 And being okay with yourself is a bedrock tenet of happiness.
-If you actively practice self comfort, you can get more mileage out of self-care— and life itself.
+Thus, if you actively practice self-comfort, you can get more mileage out of self-care— and life itself.

-^ Often, the very act of saying these words out loud acts as a form of release, and I realize how silly or unhelpful these thoughts were in the first place.
-When simply speaking my concerns aloud is not enough, my partner can usually offer a counter argument or soothing perspective that helps calm me down.
-This, in turn, is a vehicle to my own self comfort.
+^ Often, the very act of saying these words out loud serves as a form of release, and I realize how silly or unhelpful these thoughts were in the first place.
+When simply speaking my concerns aloud is not enough, my partner can usually offer a counter-argument or soothing perspective that helps calm me down.
+This, in turn, is a vehicle to my own self-comfort.

 We tend to think that what is bothering us in moments of stress is very obvious.
 But often, feelings of stress and overwhelm are only the surface manifestation of something more deep and fundamental to our being.
-Self comfort helps us figure out what these feelings are, so that we can release them and feel lighter and happier in the long run.
+Self-comfort helps us figure out what these feelings are, so that we can release them and feel lighter and happier in the long run.